hashicorp/nomad/website/source/guides/namespaces.html.markdown

 objects in a namespace.

-When quotas are applied to a namespace they provide a means to limit resource consumption the jobs in the namespace.
-This can prevent a single actor from consuming excessive cluster resources and negatively impact other teams and applications sharing the cluster.
+When quotas are applied to a namespace they provide a means to limit resource consumption by the jobs in the namespace.
+This can prevent a single actor from consuming excessive cluster resources and negatively impacting other teams and applications sharing the cluster.

 ## Namespaced Objects